Save the date for Stanhope 2023

-The Stanhope Conference is the #1 training event of the year!
+The Stanhope Conference is the number one training event of the year.
 It is a national forum for sharing knowledge and best practices related to police training and the discussion of emerging issues hosted annually in Prince Edward Island.

 CPKN hosted the first Stanhope Conference in 2007.
 Since that time, Stanhope has continued to evolve to keep pace with changing training needs within the Canadian police community.
 Each year's agenda focuses on emerging trends and covers topics related to training priorities in the Canadian police community.